android/android-ktx/README.md

 **Bug fixes**

-For minor bug fixes that do not involve any changes to existing API, you can send a pull request to the project administrators.
+Pull requests are welcome for minor bug fixes that do not involve any changes to existing API.
+These changes should ideally be accompanied by a test case that would have otherwise failed without the fix.

 **New API or API changes**

-TBD: need to discuss what the process should be.
+Pull requests for new APIs or changes to existing APIs are welcome, but may require a bit of discussion.
+Consider creating an issue to discuss and changes before you implement the change.

 Before submitting,

- * If you are making an API change, run `./gradlew updateApi` and commit any changes in the `src/main/api/` directory.
+ * If you are making an API change, run `./gradlew updateApi` and commit any changes in the `api/` directory.
  * Check that lint, unit tests, and code style enforcement all pass by running `./gradlew check`.
  * Check that instrumentation tests pass by starting an API 26 or newer emulator and running `./gradlew connectedCheck`